-School of Nursing and the School of Health Science Entrance Exam
+School of Nursing and the School of Health Sciences Entrance Exam Applicants who have successfully completed

-Applicants who have successfully completed College entrance placement requirements for the College will be given access by admissions to the online registration process for the School of Health Sciences and School of Nursing Entrance Exam.
+College entrance placement requirements for the College will be given access by admissions to the online registration process for the School of Health Sciences and School of Nursing Entrance Exam.
 Here the applicant may register and pay associated fees for the study materials and exam.
-Based on exam scores, applicants may apply for a School of Health Science or School of Nursing program of study for which they qualify.
+Based on exam scores, applicants may apply for a School of Health Sciences or School of Nursing program of study for which they qualify.
+Applicants not meeting the exam score requirement determined by Rasmussen College at its sole discretion upon first attempt may register for one additional attempt, but are encouraged to enroll in the Health Sciences Associate of Science Degree (HSAS).
 Applicants not successful after the second attempt must wait 12 months before reapplying to the School of Nursing or to the Medical Laboratory Technician (MLT) or Surgical Technologist (ST) program.
-Applicants who have previously taken the entrance exam within the past twelve months for admission to another institution may, at their own expense, have the results transferred to Rasmussen College.
+Alternatively they may enroll in the HSAS, as the coursework allows for one qualified attempt in week nine of the first quarter of the program; this attempt may qualify as an allowed third attempt in a calendar year for the School of Nursing or School of Health Sciences MLT or ST programmatic qualification.
+Applicants who have previously taken the entrance exam within the past 12 months for admission to another institution may, at their own expense, have the results transferred to Rasmussen College.
 Transferred scores will be verified by the Dean of Nursing and/or Academic Dean and will count as one of the two attempts allowed in a 12 month period.
 Any entrance exam results dated more than 12 months prior to application to Rasmussen College will not be considered.
+Current students in other programs wishing